5c077m4n/http-responder/readme.md

 A simple and easy way to create and use HTTP errors (extending the original node.js Error) whilst giving you the control over what is seen.

+Type into your terminal:

 ```zsh
 $ npm install http-responder --save
 ```

-in your terminal, then
+then into your code:

 ```javascript
 const hr = require('http-responder');
 ```
-in your code

 **and you're good to go!**